remix-run/remix/.changeset/mighty-beans-judge.md

 "@remix-run/testing": patch
 ---

-ensure all routes have ids when using `createRemixStub` testing helper
+Ensure all routes have IDs when using the `createRemixStub` testing helper